S1.E5.Shoe_Horn

 “It’s… because we’re going to your mom’s house.
 You’ve never seen the inside of it aside from a few photos—and I’m sure she hasn’t told you much about her time there.
 I know she was treated well and everything.
 Spoiled, probably.
 I hated the place.
 Every time I visited, I was reminded of this rift between the two sides of my family.”

-“It’s kind of a nice place, isn’t it?”
+“But it’s kind of a nicer house, isn’t it?”

 “I still hate my stupid once-friends because they became jerks.”

 “But he also bought me things I already had or didn’t want, paid no attention to film ratings—me and your mom experienced our share of violence and language at the cineplex—and he was a sore loser as a gamer.
-Here was a guy in his forties who would actually rage quit when I beat him.
+Here was a guy in his forties who would actually rage quit when his kid beat him.
 He even broke a few controllers over the years.”

-“Your dad couldn’t have been all bad…”
+“But your dad couldn’t have been all bad.”

-“I don’t actually remember even meeting my mom’s parents…”
+“I don’t actually remember even meeting my mom’s parents.”

 “Nope.
 And that says a lot.
 They only ever saw you when you were a baby.”

 Without warning, at a stoplight by yet another Kettle strip mall, everything in the car suddenly shut off.
-Wes immediately tried to restart the engine without so much as a curse word, but without success.
+Wes immediately tried to restart the engine without so much as a single curse word, but without success.
 It was like the Honda made no effort to run.

 “Aw, crap,” he moaned and tried the hazard lights, which thankfully still worked.
 As red turned to green and traffic moved around him, he sighed, “Eddie let us down.”